creinig/naday/README.md

 written as "18Pushups", "18pushups", "18Push" etc.

-`naday report` will print a little report of today's activities (the same as the info printed when logging an activity):
+`naday report --day` will print a little report of today's activities (the same as the info printed when logging an activity):

 ```